 In 2019, San Jose's use of fossil gas rose slightly.
 If new buildings are allowed to use Bloom Boxes, the City's use of fossil gas would go up even more.
-This is destabilizing to the climate and will make it harder for San Jose to achieve our climate smart goals.
-If Bloom wants to have its Bloom Boxes used in new San Jose buildings, it should be required to power its fuel cells with certified clean energy, not fracked gas.
+This is destabilizing to the climate and threatens San Jose's ability to achieve our climate smart goals.
+If Bloom wants to have its Bloom Boxes used in new San Jose buildings, it should be required to power its fuel cells with clean energy, not fracked gas.

 San Jose should not throw away its climate goals in order to appease one company.
-We cannot afford to water down our essential climate policies.
-Instead, the City should allow businesses to secure back-up power from sources that cannot be connected to the gas grid infrastructure and should prohibit the continuous use of fossil fuels for baseload energy.
+We cannot afford to water down our essential climate policies by allowing the continued buildout of gas infrastructure until halfway through this decade.